setanarut/fif/README.md

 # FIF (File in File)

 FIF is a command line tool for embedding any file into image, audio and video files and decoding back.

-Under development! please see CHANGELOG.md
+Please see CHANGELOG.md for current available codecs.

 ## installation